 However, far more disturbing was the look of panicked terror in her eyes.
 Such beautiful eyes.

 “No!”
-Lightsong screamed, reaching helplessly through the bars, straining his godly muscles, pressing himself against the steel as he felt his body begin to shake.
+Lightsong screamed, slamming against the bars, reaching helplessly through.
+He strained his godly muscles, pressing himself against the steel as he felt his body begin to shake.

 It was useless, of course.
 He had a perfect body, but even a perfect body couldn’t push its way through steel.